spencertipping/ni/doc/ni_by_example.md

 Clearly, If the desired output of the Perl mapper is two or more columns per row of stream data, you must use `r()`.
 If the desired output of the perl mapper step is a single column per row, you could either use `r()` or not.
 The more concise statement leaving out `r()` is preferred.

-When it is clear from context (as above), `r()'` can be referred to as  `r`, which is how it is more commonly written.
+When it is clear from context (as above), `r()'` can be referred to as  `r`, which is how it is more commonly written in practice.
 This differs from the take-rows operator (also called `r`).

 ####Column Accessor Functions `a` and `a()`

 `ni` provides access to all of standard Perl 5, plus a number of functions that significantly increase the keystroke-efficiency and readability of `ni` spells.

 The most fundamental of these are the column accessor functions `a(), b(), c(),..., l()`.
 These functions give access to the values of the first 12 columns of the input data.
-If you're wondering, the reason that there is no `m` is because it is a reserved character by the Perl system for writing regular expressions with nonstandard delimiters (like pipes or ampersands, etc.)
+If you're wondering, the reason that there is no `m` is because it is a reserved character by the Perl system for writing regular expressions with nonstandard delimiters (e.g. pipes).

 The functions `a() ... l()` are usually shortened to `a, b, c, ..., l` when their meanings would be unambiguous.
 In general this is the case;  the one important exception to this rule is hash lookup, which requires that the user call the function explicitly.